 Bulgaria is a nation located in southeastern Europe and is bordered by the countries of Romania, Serbia, Macedonia, Turkey, and Greece.
 The country also has a coastline on the Black Sea to the east and encompasses an area of 110,994 square km.

-Bulgaria is one of the European nations boasting of a high biodiversity.
+Bulgaria has a high level of biodiversity.
 Nearly 35% of Bulgaria’s territory is occupied by forests where some of the world’s oldest trees like the Granit oak and the Baikushev's pine grow.
 Over 3,800 species of flora grow in the country, 170 of which are endemic and 150 endangered.
 Brown bears, rock partridges, owls, the eastern imperial eagle, and the Eurasian lynx are some of the iconic fauna of Bulgarian wilds.

 The 403.56 square km Pirin National Park is located in southwest Bulgaria and includes a large section of the Pirin Mountains.
 The national park is also a UNESCO World Heritage Site.
 The elevation of the park varies between 950 m to 2,914 m.
 The park hosts 118 glacial lakes which enhance the natural beauty of the landscape.
 Almost 95% of the forest cover in the park includes coniferous forests.
 45 mammalian species, 159 avian species, 11 reptilian species, 8 species of amphibians, and 6 fish species inhabit the Pirin National Park.
 The park is a major tourist destination in Bulgaria.
 It provides an interactive exhibit, a 30-seat projection room with multimedia equipment, tourist accommodations, 20 marked hiking trails, and other tourist facilities.